Gated Memory Policy: In-Context Memorization and Adaptation: Method

-As shown in Fig.~\ref{fig:network}~(b), at diffusion step $k$, the model predicts future actions $A_{t:t+h}^{k}$ at noise level $k$, conditioned on history actions $A_{t-nh:t}^{k-1}$ at noise level $k-1$, one step cleaner than the future actions.
-This creates a schedule where the noise level decreases as denoising progresses.
-In the early diffusion steps ($k=K, K-1, \ldots$), we add strong noise to history actions, providing substantial augmentation to prevent overfitting.
-In the final steps ($k=\ldots, 2, 1$), only minimal noise is added, allowing the policy to capture fine-grained information from the history.
-Compared to Diffusion Forcing \cite{song2025history}, which uses random noise levels during training but no noise during inference, our method applies noise consistently during both training and testing, leading to more robust performance.

 \textbf{Memory Gating for On-Demand Memory Recall.} In many manipulation tasks, a long history is informative only at occasional but critical moments.
 Always injecting history can introduce noise and encourage over-reliance on context that is often unnecessary.
-We therefore learn a \emph{memory gate} that adaptively modulates the contribution of history at each deployment step, enabling the policy to perform well in both Markovian and non-Markovian settings.
+We therefore learn a \emph{memory gate} that adaptively modulates the contribution of history at each deployment step.

-Given the current image observation $I_t$ and robot proprioception $P_t$, we use an MLP $\phi$ with a sigmoid activation $\sigma$ to produce a binary gate value $\mu_t$: